 - Inform a trusted neighbor if you are leaving for more than a few days.

-Prevention tips: If a storm is coming, minimize the potential damage by storing patio furniture and BBQ (without the tank) inside.
-Make sure you have enough supplies for the first 72 hours of an emergency.
+Prevention tips: If a storm is coming, minimize the potential damage by storing your patio furniture and BBQ (without the tank) inside.
+Plus, make sure you have enough supplies for the first 72 hours of an emergency.

 Keys to preventing water damage in your home: Weathering change

 Government of Canada: Fire safety in your home